Tale of Genji Matcha Bowls + Cups

 We, Hibiki-an have collaborated with Zenshoh Yamaoka, who is the leading expert of paintings derived from masterpieces in the middle ages.
 He selected 12 stories, one suitable for each month of the year, arranged by season, from 54 stories in the Tale of Genji.

-This time, we choose 3 Matcha Bowls which remind spring season and 2 pairs of Yunomi.
-They are all only available in this spring and summer.
+This time, we choose 4 Matcha Bowls and 2 pairs of Yunomi.
+They are all only available in this autumn and winter.

 We are certain that these Matcha bowls will immerse you in the brilliant life of the Imperial Court of those days and extraordinary and graceful feelings.